Robert Holmes (scriptwriter): Doctor Who

-The same year, he wrote on-spec an idea for a stand-alone science-fiction serial entitled The Space Trap, which he submitted to the BBC.
+The same year, Holmes wrote on-spec an idea for a stand-alone science-fiction serial entitled The Space Trap, which he submitted to the BBC.
 There, the Head of Drama Serials wrote back to Holmes, informing him that they were no longer interested in producing such serials, but that he might have better luck if he tried submitting it to the Doctor Who production office.
 This he did, and had a fruitful meeting with the show's then story editor Donald Tosh; but when Tosh left the programme shortly afterwards, the script was forgotten and Holmes moved on to other projects.

 In 1968, after some work on other projects appeared to be falling through, Holmes decided on the off-chance to re-submit The Space Trap to the Doctor Who office, and again found a favourable response, this time from Assistant Script Editor Terrance Dicks, who developed it with Holmes to cover the eventuality of an agreed script falling through.
 At the beginning of the sixth season, there was no slot available for Holmes' script, but the production staff began experiencing a number of problems with scheduled scripts.
 The Dominators, the first story in the season, ended one episode earlier, resulting in an extra episode being tacked onto the following story, The Mind Robber.
 When the fourth six-part storyline fell through, the story before was extended by two episodes while Dicks worked with Holmes to adapt The Krotons to fill the rest of the gap in the schedule.

 The story was regarded as a success by the production team, who quickly commissioned Holmes to write a second story for the season, The Space Pirates.
 This was originally planned to be four episodes long but was extended to become a six-parter when another story fell through.
 Holmes and Dicks got on very well, so when Dicks officially took over as script editor he frequently turned to Holmes for contributions.

 Holmes wrote Jon Pertwee's debut serial as the Third Doctor, Spearhead from Space, in 1970.
 During the early 1970s he also wrote for another BBC science-fiction show, Doomwatch, as well as other programmes such as the ATV series Spyder's Web.

 Holmes was commissioned to write the first story of season eight in 1971, Terror of the Autons.
 The story was considered a great success.
 Holmes would go on to contribute two more stories in 1973, Carnival of Monsters and The Time Warrior.
 Holmes introduced two recurring alien races to Doctor Who: the Autons and the Sontarans.
 Terrance Dicks intended to have Holmes replace him as script editor after he left.
 Holmes accepted the offer while the season was still in production, editing (uncredited) Death to the Daleks.